 Finally, overstrain, stress and of lack of physical exercise may also contribute to brain fog and mental fatigue.
 Overstrain and stress consume the vital energy of the body.
 If the body does not restore the Qi (energy) lost during overexertion of mental, physical or sexual activity and fails to be restored by rest, nutrition or air, it may lead to dysfunction of the body or disease.
 For those not getting enough physical activity, it can impair the circulation of Qi and blood, thus making it difficult to reach and nourish the brain, impairing its function.

-A successful treatment would require a combination of acupuncture focused on your specific dysfunction/issue as well as modification of the diet to remove those foods that are disrupting the balance within your body, as well as adding foods to nourish those organs and get them back in working order.
-Other treatments could include meditation or Qi Gong to get energy flowing properly again.
+Successful treatment would require a combination of acupuncture focused on your specific dysfunction/issue as well as modification of the diet to remove those foods that are disrupting the balance within your body, as well as adding foods to nourish those organs and get them back in working order.
+Other treatments could include meditation or Qi Gong to get the energy flowing properly again.

 5 Tips for Improved Mental Function

-- Exercise regularly: at least 30 minutes moderate exercise per day
+- Exercise regularly: at least 30 minutes of moderate exercise per day

 - Increase beneficial foods: cooked vegetables, fish, poultry, beans and legumes